 1. Newtown: An American Tragedy

 The book focuses on the shootings at Newtown and the deaths of the children going to school.
-So the story gives you a good picture of the family dynamic of the killer.
-Also, it gives you how the police are present and how police panic in that stressful moment because active shooters while they’re fairly common in the States.
+So, the story gives you a good picture of the killer’s family dynamic.
+Also, it gives you how the police are present and how police panic in that stressful moment because active shooters are fairly common in the States.

-The author shows us a complete scenario of how the police, in this case, fed off misinformation, put out the misinformation of their own, and how the media reacted.
+The author shows us a complete scenario of how the police, in this case, fed off misinformation, put out their own misinformation, and how the media reacted.
 So it’s a fascinating book because, like Criminal Minds, it deals with a fair amount of detail and nuance.
 This might be an emotional read if you’re sensitive to those things.

 Author: Matthew Lysiak